Revathi

-Asha Kelunni Nair (born 8 July 1966), better known by her stage name Revathi, is an Indian actress and director, known for her works predominantly in Tamil and Malayalam cinema - in addition to Telugu, Hindi and Kannada films.
+Asha Kelunni (born 8 July 1966), better known by her stage name Revathi, is an Indian actress and director, known for her works predominantly in Tamil and Malayalam cinema - in addition to Telugu, Hindi and Kannada films.

-She has won several accolades, including the National Film Awards in three different categories, and six Filmfare Awards South.
-She has also won the Kerala State Film Award for Best Actress for her performance in Bhoothakaalam (2022).
+She was one of the most successful leading actresses of South Indian cinema and has won several accolades, including three National Film Awards, and seven Filmfare Awards South.
+She also won the Kerala State Film Award for her performance in Bhoothakaalam (2022).

 Early life

-Revathi was born as Asha Kelunni Nair in Cochin (present-day Kochi) to Malank Kelunni Nair, a major in the Indian Army, who hails from Palakkad, and Lalitha Kelunni.
+Revathi was born as Asha Kelunni Nair to Kelunni, a major in the Indian Army, and Lalitha Kelunni in Kochi, Kerala..In a 2024 interview, Revathi stated that her mother is a Palakkad Tamil Brahmin.

 When she was in school, she took part in a fashion show.
 Group photos were taken during the show and a photo was chosen to be the cover of a popular Tamil magazine.
 This happened to be her photo, which was seen by the director Bharathiraja, who at that time was on the lookout for a new heroine for his latest venture, Mann Vasanai.